Storm-07/LeetCode-Problems/README.md

 I am having a hard time digesting the solution for this one as it was not mine.
 I understand how most of this works it's just that I noticed that the if statement in the recursive method seems to only check leaf nodes (nodes that do not have any children).
 The problem I see with this is that it is not making comparisons between ancestors and descendants with children nodes even if they contain a greater absolute difference.
 However this solution still passes the test cases, so someday I will have to come back to this one and try and figure out why it works. <br />

 8/6/23 - SearchInRotatedSortedArray.java <br />
 Very Easy problem, solved in about 2-3 minutes.
-Iterate through array, if indexed int is equal to the target the return true. <br />
+Iterate through array, if indexed int is equal to the target then return true. <br />